-A new gang of dinosaurs are coming to town this summer at the Virginia Living Museum!
+A new gang of dinosaurs has come to town this summer at the Virginia Living Museum.

-Roaring, stomping robotic prehistoric creatures have been a popular attraction every time they've been featured at the Newport News museum.
-But this year, for the first time, the VLM will feature the lifelike creations of Billings Productions, North America's leading producer of animatronic dinosaurs.
+Realistic roaring robotic prehistoric creatures have been a popular attraction every time they've been featured at the Newport News museum.
+This year, for the first time, the VLM features the lifelike creations of Billings Productions, North America's leading producer of animatronic dinosaurs.

-The summer exhibit, from Memorial Day to Labor Day, will take visitors back more than 65 million years to the cretaceous period when Tyrannosaurus Rex ruled North America.
+The exhibit takes visitors back more than 65 million years to the Cretaceous Period when Tyrannosaurus rex ruled North America.

-Tremble at a growling T-Rex, always a favorite with museum visitors.
-Other dinosaurs are making their museum debut.
+Tremble at a growling T-rex, always a favorite with museum visitors and see new dinosaurs making their museum debut.
 Watch an Edmontosaurus mother tend her brood.
 There's even a nestful of eggs ready to hatch.
-See Euoplocephalus, built like a military tank, and Styracosarus, one of the most spectacular of the horned lizards.
-Citipati's tall head crest is similar to that of a modern cassowary.
+See Euoplocephalus, built like a military tank and weighing in at 3 tons, and Styracosaurus, one of the most spectacular of the horned reptiles.
+The dinosaur that highlights the link between non-avian dinosaurs and birds is the feathered Citipati.

 Admission Fee: $17adult/$13child (ages 3-12), ages 2 and under free